endlos99/xdt99/doc/MANUAL.md

-To determine accurate cycle counts, the cycle counter needs to know if accesses to memory involve the multiplexer or not, as multiplexed memory accesses occur a time penalty of 4 extra cycles, so called "wait states".
+To determine accurate cycle counts, the cycle counter needs to know if accesses to memory involve the multiplexer or not, as multiplexed memory accesses occur a time penalty of 4 extra cycles, so-called "wait states".

 On the standard TI 99/4A, address ranges `>2000->7FFF` and `>A000->FFFF` are multiplexed.
 The general convention is to place code in multiplexed address